dlr-gtlab/gtlab-module-generator/README.md

 4. **Interface Selection**: select the desired interfaces to extend

-5. **Interface Specifications**: depending on the previous interface selection different tabs are generated, in which interface specific data and classes can be generated and registered.
+5. **Interface Specifications**: depending on the previous interface selection different tabs are generated, in which interface specific data and classes can be registered.
 The function name and the return value are displayed on the left, while data can be entered on the right.
-For example: generating a custom `Exporter` class:
+Example for generating a custom `Exporter` class:

     <figure class="image">
         <img src="/images/add_class_example.jpg" alt="Adding a custom exporter class">